WATER QUALITY IL

 How many water violations does Walshville have?

-Walshville has 0 total EPA violations across 1 water system.
-0 of 1 ZIP codes have at least one violation.
+Walshville has 0 total EPA violations across 2 water systems.
+0 of 1 ZIP code have at least one violation.

 How many water systems serve Walshville?

-Walshville is served by 1 public water system supplying drinking water across 1 ZIP codes.
-Water quality can vary between systems — check your specific ZIP code for localized data.
+Walshville is served by 2 public water systems supplying drinking water across 1 ZIP code.
+Water quality can vary between systems - check your specific ZIP code for localized data.

 HomeCitiesIllinoisWalshville, IL → Water Quality